Method: Participatory Design

 For more information or to learn how Kinetic Seeds can support your institution, email us at email@example.com.

 Kinetic Seeds teamed up with Lumina Foundation and KnowledgeWorks to conceptualize what it means to create a seamless competency-based education (CBE) system.
 CBE is an emerging academic delivery model demonstrating promising student outcomes across the country.
 It is also a relatively new funding arena for states and foundations with investments being made in a variety of K-12 and higher ed environments.
 As with traditional education, today’s CBE models are following a similar trajectory of bifurcation between secondary and post-secondary systems with models, tools, resources, and policies being developed in both arenas.
 Might there be a way to bring it all together and align K-16 CBE policies and models from the start?
-That’s the idea behind this project which group a group of foundations that fund CBE together to deepen the understanding of what philanthropies are doing to advance CBE; explore the need for an aligned K12/higher-ed CBE system and identify areas of future investment and collaboration.
+That’s the idea behind this project that brought a group of foundations that fund CBE together to deepen the understanding of what philanthropies are doing to advance CBE; explore the need for an aligned K12/higher-ed CBE system and identify areas of future investment and collaboration.

 Method: Participatory Design